rofgh/ur_to_sr_mapping/README.md

 # UR to SR mapping over 13 parameters
-This project creates a mapping of meaninglessly ordered possible underlying lexical items (URs) to a surface order of words (SRs/SOWs), according to a hopefully scalable parameter set (a "language") (there are 13 parameters that make up a language at the moment), and a static syntactic tree represented by a [Node class](https://github.com/rofgh/ur_to_sr_mapping/blob/1ab96bdabc231e07334c53806e0bcb91129e5752/src/nodes.py#L1).
+This project creates a mapping of meaninglessly ordered possible underlying lexical items (URs) to a surface order of words (SRs/SOWs), according to a hopefully scalable parameter set (a "language family") (there are 13 parameters that make up a language at the moment), and a static syntactic tree represented by a [Node class](https://github.com/rofgh/ur_to_sr_mapping/blob/1ab96bdabc231e07334c53806e0bcb91129e5752/src/nodes.py#L1).

 ## parent.py
 Run this on the command line (python3)  (or 'make run' if make is installed)